If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 Technician (ET)

-For example, if your Navy job is to be an Electronics Technician (ET), the A School location is the A School occurs in Great Lakes, Illinois.
+For example, if your Navy job is to be an Electronics Technician (ET), the A School location is at Great Lakes, Illinois.

-If you are at this A school, you learn basic electronic skills, fiber optics, how to troubleshoot problems and radars, to name a few topics.
+If you are at this A school, you learn basic electronic skills, fiber optics, and how to troubleshoot problems, to name a few topics.

 The apprentice technical training is 11 weeks, and the following A school is 19 weeks in length.